TroyNelson11/hobbyist-guide-to-rhoai/docs/02-enable-gpu-support.md

 ## 2.1 Adding a GPU node to an existing RHOCP cluster

-### Objectives

-- Copying/modifying an existing machineset to create a GPU-enabled MachineSet and machines on AWS

-### Rationale

-- RHOAI Operator does not perform any function for configuring and managing GPUs

-### Takeaways

-- Nodes vs. Machines vs. Machinesets
-- GPUs in other cloud providers and bare metal
-- Once completed, RHOAI requires an Accelerator Profile custom resource definition in the redhat-ods-applications.
-- Currently, NVIDIA and Intel Gaudi are the supported [accelerator profiles](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.13/html/working_with_accelerators/overview-of-accelerators_accelerators#overview-of-accelerators_accelerators)

-> You can copy and modify a default compute machine set configuration to create a GPU-enabled machine set and machines for the AWS EC2 cloud provider.
-[More Info](https://docs.redhat.com/en/documentation/openshift_container_platform/4.16/html/machine_management/managing-compute-machines-with-the-machine-api#nvidia-gpu-aws-adding-a-gpu-node_creating-machineset-aws)

 ## Steps

 - [ ] View the existing nodes